W.D. Grant Building

 The W.D.
 Grant Building was completed in 1898 and stands as the earliest example of the Chicago-School inspired cage-steel-frame construction in Atlanta.
 The building was also the first to occupy a full city block.
 The U-shaped plan also allowed for more window offices than the typical square buildings.
 The building symbolizes a decade of commercial construction that changed the character of the area from an architectural standpoint and demonstrated the commercial growth taking place in Atlanta.
 From the destruction of the city by Union forces in 1864, Atlanta grew to roughly 200,000 residents by 1920.

 Despite ties to modern architecture, the building's namesake also reflects nineteenth-century Southern U.S. history.
 W.D.
-Grant II was born in the late 1830s, the son of a prominent North Georgian John T. Grant who owned a plantation.
+Grant II was born in the late 1830s, the son of a prominent North Georgian, John T. Grant, who owned a plantation.
 John Grant's fortune came as a result of his work as an engineer and businessman after he founded a successful company that was involved in the construction of railroad lines.
 W.D.
 Grant studied law in school before joining the Confederate Army like his father.
 John where he attained the rank of colonel while his son W. D. became a captain.
 Thanks to generational wealth and connections, W.D.
-Grant established a business in Atlanta that and became one of the city's first millionaires.
-Thanks to his role in contracts and finance, W. D. Grant attained a fortune that might have been as large as $6 million by the 1880s.
+Grant established a business in Atlanta and became one of the city's first millionaires.
+Due to his role in contracts and finance, W. D. Grant attained a fortune that could have been as much as $6 million by the 1880s.

 "All Not Lost: Great Old Buildings & Historic Districts of Downtown Atlanta."
 Georgia Globe Design News (blog). wdanielanderson.wordpress.com.
 August 31, 2013. https://wdanielanderson.wordpress.com/2013/08/31/all-not-lost-great-old-buildings-historic-districts-of-downtown-atlanta/.